numpy/numpy/doc/source/dev/gitwash/development_workflow.rst

    line, then more text if needed.
 Lines shouldn't be longer than 80 characters.
 If the commit is related to a ticket, indicate that with "See #3456", "See ticket 3456", "Closes #3456" or similar.

+Describing the motivation for a change, the nature of a bug for bug fixes or some details on what an enhancement does are also good to include in a commit message.
+Messages should be understandable without looking at the code changes.
+A commit message like ``MAINT: fixed another one`` is an example of what not to do; the reader has to go look for context elsewhere.

 Standard acronyms to start the commit message with are::